 DQASS is a statistical support service, provided by a small team based at the University of Plymouth.
 All Down’s syndrome screening laboratories and screening sonographers working in the NHS in England must register with DQASS.

-DQASS analyses the data from screening laboratories and ultrasound practitioners these are used to calculate the risk of having a pregnancy affected by Down’s, Edwards’ or Patau’s syndromes.
+DQASS analyses the data from screening laboratories and ultrasound practitioners these are used to calculate the risk of having a pregnancy affected by Down’s syndrome, Edwards’ syndrome or Patau’s syndrome.
 The Screening test for you and your baby booklet gives more information about these conditions and aids to help parents make further important decisions.

 I attended the workshop because I will be working closely with the DQASS team in my role within the Screening Quality Assurance Service (SQAS).

 The workshop gave an overview of the screening processes, the importance of quality assurance and how DQASS works.
 Dave Wright, lead statistician, took us through the process of calculating the risk of having a pregnancy affected by Down’s, Edwards’ or Patau’s syndromes, from being in the scan room to when the report for laboratories is produced.